Surface Heat Budget of the Arctic Ocean: Results

+The accurate measurements of ice mass balance from ablation stakes during SHEBA showed that the greatest surface melt was observed at ponded ice, while the greatest bottom melt was observed at pressure ridges.
+The bottom melt of pressure ridges was 60% higher than that of undeformed first-year ice.
+The energy flux from solar radiation to the ocean via leads was not enough to balance the observed bottom ablation.
+During summer period 15% of the under-ice area was covered by under-ice meltwater layers and false bottoms.
+The average depth of under-ice meltwater layers was 0.31 m with a salinity of 1.5.
+The average thickness of false bottoms was 0.2 m.

 Modeling

 The experimental results allowed meaningful modeling of the seasonal heat budget processes occurring through the Arctic Ocean sea ice and atmosphere.
 The scope of the model was the column from below the ice pack through the top of the atmosphere.
 The scientists realized that key to the model was correctly characterizing the changing reflectivity or albedo of the ice surface, owing to changes in snow pack and ice melting.
 Cloud cover was key to describing how much energy reached or escaped the ocean surface.

 Ocean processes

 The model incorporated the observation that solar radiation is the dominant heat source to the surface.
 It accounted for the change in open ocean from a 5% maximum in June and the changes in albedo.
 Approximately 8% of incoming solar radiation was absorbed into the ocean through the ice.

 Atmosphere processes

 The scientists were able to define parameters for near-surface turbulence that characterize the degree to which air movement can cool or warm the surface of the ice, seasonally.
 In summer, the surface becomes rougher and slows down air flow.
 The lidar cloud measurements and balloonsonde temperature and turbulence data allowed scientific characterization of the role of the atmosphere above the ice in promoting or inhibiting the warming or cooling of the ocean surface.